nstapelbroek/envoy-swarm-control-plane/README.md

 - LetsEncrypt integration
   - For one or multiple (bundled) domains
   - Automatic renewals
-- Able to store certificates on Disk or Object storage
+- Able to store certificates on Disk or S3/Object storage
 - Tries to play nice with system resources
-  - So far it uses ~25mb on a swarm with 20 services
+  - So far it uses ~25mb on a swarm cluster with 20 services

 ## Getting started
 Use the [docs](https://nstapelbroek.github.io/envoy-swarm-control-plane/) to learn more.

-## Roadmap:
-I'm working to get this to an MVP state.
-You can follow the progress in [the project board on Github](https://github.com/nstapelbroek/envoy-swarm-control-plane/projects/1).